DjampaKozlowski/cONTent/README.md

 - < INPUTFILEPATH > : input fastq/fastq.gz file path [mendatory]
 - < OUTPUTFILEPATH > : output tsv file path [mendatory]
 - < THREADS > : number of parallels workers.
 Is set to the maximum of available CPUs if <= 0 or if > to the maximum of available CPUs. [default : 1].

+### cONTent.py coverage

+The output table only display rows for which the coverage obtained with these values of minimal reads' length and quality satisfies the required coverage.

+Explain the outputs (plot and dataframe)